MelanieT/openhab-lightswitch/README.md

 [Install]
 WantedBy=multi-user.target
 ```

+Place this in `/lib/systemd/system/svgserver.service`

+Test that it starts and images can be requested on port 5050: http://your.openhab.server:5050/?image=corridor&size=64

 # Software
 Make sure you have esp-idf installed at version 5.4 or newer, and that you have initialized it.